9 Best VPN Services in 2023 — Our Experts Tested 300+ VPNs

 I also found the Smart Rules feature particularly helpful; it lets you customize how and when the app protects your traffic.
 For instance, I enabled a setting that automatically turns the VPN on when I join an unsecured network.
 Smart Rules also allows you to set “exceptions,” which essentially serves the same purpose as split tunneling.

 CyberGhost is super fast, allowing you to stream, game, and torrent without interruptions.
 When I tested 3 relatively nearby servers (in Miami, Atlanta, and Chicago), I got an average connection speed of 45 Mbps.
-I even used a server in Miami to play Call of Duty online, and I didn't experience any lag during the entire hour I played.
+I also tried the dedicated gaming server in New York to play Call of Duty: Warzone online with a consistent ping of just 41 ms. I experienced only minimal lag during my hour-long gaming session.

 Next, I tested 3 faraway server locations in Germany, Australia, and Japan.
 While the ones in Japan and Germany maintained speeds above 39 Mbps, the Australia server dropped to 18 Mbps, which is a significant speed loss.
 Luckily CyberGhost has more than 150 servers in Australia, so I was able to switch servers and find a faster connection.